yannklein/react-workshop/README.md

 <img src=image.png width='460' style='border-radius: 5px; margin: 16px 0;'>

-- Open `http://localhost:5173/` in your browser, you should see this:
+- Open `http://localhost:5173/` in your browser (or `http://localhost:5173/react-workshop/` if not working), you should see this:

 <img src=image-1.png width='200' style='border-radius: 5px; margin: 16px 0;'>